Cybersecurity (MSc) (full-time)

 Type of Study:

 Application Closing Date:

-Entry to the MSc in Information Security will require a minimum of a Level 8 Honours Degree in Computing or in a cognate discipline.
+Entry to the MSc in Cybersecurity will require a minimum of a Level 8 Honours Degree in Computing or in a cognate discipline.
 Applicants who do not hold a Level 8 degree but have significant industrial experience will be considered on a case by case basis.

-Information security can be defined as the protection of information and information systems from unauthorised access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability.
-Today, Information Security is becoming a function of increasing importance for the continued operation of commercial entities.
+Cybersecurity can be defined as the protection of information and information systems from unauthorised access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability.
+Today, Cybersecurity is becoming a function of increasing importance for the continued operation of commercial entities.
 The increasing level of interconnectedness of information networks and the reliance of business models on this interconnectedness has resulted in a network currently (the Internet) that has over a yottabyte of information stored, much of which is unsecured.
-This continuing trend is predicted to strongly increase the importance of Information Security within most multinational entities.
+This continuing trend is predicted to strongly increase the importance of Cybersecurity within most multinational entities.
 This programme aims to fill the ever increasing skills gap in this area and delivers material that follows the most current practice.
 Upon successful completion of this programme the student will both understand and deploy the most advanced methods to protect information at rest, in transit, and at work.